zenml-io/zenml/docs/book/developer-guide/stacks-profiles-repositories/stack-state-management.md

 ---
-description: How to start, stop, provision, and deprovision stacks and stack components?
+description: How to start, stop, provision, and deprovision stacks and stack components.
 ---

 # Managing Stack Component States